zoontek/react-native-bootsplash/MIGRATION.md

 ## Generated files

 No generated asset will be modified by the new CLI tool except `BootSplash.storyboard`.<br />
-We recommand doing it if you kept the base design with a centered logo.
+⚠️ We recommend doing it if you kept the base design with a centered logo.